wyatt-troia-msft/arm-swashbuckle-starter-kit/README.md

 ## Disclaimer

 This toolkit is not polished or thoroughly tested.
 It is one RP's attempt to create a generic toolkit out of the solutions it developed to ARM-compliantly autogenerate its Swagger spec.
 If you find a bug or want to build on it, we welcome PRs.

+## Acknowledgements

+Thank you to Teddy Todorov for getting us started with Swashbuckle.